-Recent improvements~\cite{huang2022bevpoolv2, zhang2024geobev} to LSS~\cite{philion2020lift} have significantly boosted the efficiency of generating BEV features and circumvented the generation of huge 3D intermediate features, thereby enhancing the deployability of the model.
-However, the height information of the driving scenes, which is encoded in the height coordinates of 3D intermediate features, highly affects the accuracy of 3D occupancy prediction.
-Therefore, finding a way to preserve height information without resorting to heavy 3D intermediate features is crucial for enhancing BEV-based occupancy prediction approaches, such as FlashOcc~\cite{yu2023flashocc}.
+Recent improvements~\cite{huang2022bevpoolv2, zhang2024geobev} to LSS~\cite{philion2020lift} have substantially boosted the efficiency of BEV feature generation by obviating the requirement for heavy 3D intermediate features.
+However, this results in the loss of height information stored within 3D intermediate features.
+Consequently, retaining height information without depending on 3D intermediate features remains a pivotal challenge for advancing BEV-based occupancy prediction approaches.

-Given that BEV features retain most information about driving scenes except for height details, we assume a 3D feature with few channels is sufficient to store the lost information.
-Consequently, we sample the multi-view depth distributions employed for view transformation, aiming to generate a Single-Channel Occupancy that represents comprehensive spatial information of the scene.
-Defining $D$ as the predicted depth channel and $H, W$ as the height and width of image features, the depth distribution can be represented as $\bold{D}\in \mathbb{R}^{\scriptscriptstyle D\times H\times W}$.
-We pre-define the $(x,y,z)$ as the 3D coordinates of Single-Channel Occupancy $\bold{O}_{SC}\in \mathbb{R}^{\scriptscriptstyle 1\times X\times Y \times Z}$, where $X, Y, Z$ are the length, width and height of the perception space, and project them into the image space as follows:
+Given that the information entropy in the height dimension is significantly smaller than that in the BEV plane, we assume that single-channel 3D features are sufficient to represent the information lost by BEV features.
+Consequently, we sample the multi-view depth distributions used for view transformation to generate a Single-Channel Occupancy.
+Defining $D$ as the predicted depth channel and $H, W$ as the height and width of image features, the depth distribution can be represented as $\mathbf{D}\in \mathbb{R}^{\scriptscriptstyle D\times H\times W}$.
+We pre-define the $(x,y,z)$ as the 3D coordinates of Single-Channel Occupancy $\mathbf{O}_{SC}\in \mathbb{R}^{\scriptscriptstyle 1\times X\times Y \times Z}$, where $X, Y, Z$ are the length, width and height of the 3D space, and project them into the image space as follows: